vaishnu7/vaishnu7/README.md

 - Studies of Some Ecological and Chemical Systems Using Differential Equations (Research Intern @[IIT-Indore](https://www.iiti.ac.in/) 2021)
 - I do video editing and photoshop works
 - I love to eat and explore new food.
-- I am a [Google Local Guide](https://maps.app.goo.gl/a7geJspjtsRiaWcB8), Level 8 with around 1.1Cr views 🤯.
+- I am a [Google Local Guide](https://maps.app.goo.gl/a7geJspjtsRiaWcB8), Level 8 with around 13M views 🤯.
 And still contributing......
 - I had worked as a Quality Check Expert (Mathematics) at [FreeCo Education Pvt.
 Lmt.](http://freeco.co.in/)
 - I had worked with [NYX Wolves](https://nyxwolves.com/) as a graphic designer, which is a Chennai based company.

 ### 📫 Reach Me
 - Here's my [Twitter](https://twitter.com/VaishnudebiD) profile.
 [DM Me Anytime :D]
-- I upload study vlogs on my YT channel [Spoot Study](https://www.youtube.com/c/sprootstudy/)
+- I sometimes upload study vlogs on my YT channel [Spoot Study](https://www.youtube.com/c/sprootstudy/)